TABLE OF CONTENTS

 Automated guided vehicles (AGVs)

-Applications: Best suited for repetitive transport tasks between fixed points, such as moving raw materials to production areas or finished goods to storage.
-For low-to-moderate throughput operations, especially those that are anticipating layout changes, they may be better suited to moving your material than conveyors.
+Best used for: Repetitive transport tasks between fixed points, such as moving raw materials to production or finished goods to storage.
+They are ideal for low-to-moderate throughput operations where layout flexibility is required.

 Robotic picking systems